korhanertancakmak/SPRING-BOOT/05-spring-boot-rest-security/README.md

 And one thing to notice here is that it even says,
 Hey `using generated security` and it gives us a password.
 So something's working a little bit differently, right?
-And also remember that the default username is called `User`.
+And also remember that the default username is called `user`.
 So we can use this information to log into our application.
 I'll go ahead and start up a web browser, and then I'll go to my application.
 So this is `localhost:8080/api/employees`.